The Email

 “It isn’t how it should work.”
 Jimmy stated, thinking about his college classes.

 His introductory business class taught about rules, standards, and methods of work procedures, yet it never spoke of the stark actuality of what transpired on a job site.
-Perhaps that is the difference between white-collar work and blue-collar work; callous-handed tradespeople lived entirely different lives than the ones at the desks.
+It dawned on Jimmy that is the difference between a class and the real world; callous-handed tradespeople lived entirely different lives.

 “That’s the funny thing about life.
 It’s how the world operates.
-Just because it should, doesn’t mean it will – “the ought from the is” – as they say.
+Just because it should, doesn’t mean it will – “the ought to be from the is” – as they say.
 I think you should have talked to Rico.
 He could have built a case for you, then brought it up with Garret, who then would have talked to the executive board about safety changes.
 You only escalate issues when the first solution attempt does not work out at that level.
-Don’t escalate to the highest authority right off the bat, not unless you have too.”
+Don’t escalate to the highest authority right off the bat, not unless you have too.
+Going above Rico’s head makes it automatically seem like he failed or did something wrong.”

 This weighed on Jimmy’s mind.
 No one told him how to interact in life.
 He came to the realization he could not discern how to handle proper interaction when it came to accountability.